myrojoylee/Lord-of-the-Pies/README.md

 #### Views

-- [ ] Login page has a button that leads to signing up for those who are new
+- [ x ] Login page has a button that leads to signing up for those who are new - Aubrey
-- [ ] Sign up page has a button that leads to logging in for returning users.
+- [ x ] Sign up page has a button that leads to logging in for returning users. - Aubrey
-- [ ] Once logged out, page says "You are logged out, click here to log in again"
+- [ ] Once logged out, page says "You are logged out, click here to log in again" - Aubrey
 - [ ] Hamburger menu to expand upon clicking
 - [ ] Homepage: 3 or 4 recipe cards in one row on desktop, 1 each on mobile
-- [ ] Homepage: Recipe card should contain title, photo (details only when you click)
+- [ ] Homepage: Recipe card should contain title, photo (details only when you click) - Aubrey

 #### Extras